Soundscape Captioning using Sound Affective Quality Network and Large Language Model: The proposed SoundSCaper system

-As shown in Fig. \ref{LLM_GPT}, we integrate prompt engineering to enhance the output's contextual accuracy, affective depth, and narrative clarity, to generate text descriptions for the SoundSCap task.
+\mybluehl{As a novel design for soundscape caption generation, we integrate prompt engineering to enhance the output's contextual accuracy, affective depth, and narrative clarity to decrease hallucinations, as shown in Fig. \ref{LLM_GPT}.
+The employed prompt engineering strategies include structured output generation, system prompt enhancement, semantic layer integration, and chain-of-thought (CoT) prompting, which are more effective than fine-tuning LLM in improving model performance and reducing hallucinations \cite{rumiantsau2024beyond}.}

-\textbf{Token management}: To optimize and control the input and output of LLM, the tokens are managed.
+\textit{2.1) \textbf{Token Management}:} To optimize the amount of input and output of the LLM, tokens are managed.
 For an audio clip, the scene, AS, is unique, but multiple AEs may be detected simultaneously.
-Hence, to process AE probabilities predicted by the acoustic model SoundAQnet, we first use an empirical threshold of 0.3 to obtain the text labels of AEs present in the audio clip.
-Then, for human-perceived AQs, we prioritize input tokens with strong responses, that is, high predicted values.
-This is because, in real life, human attention is often attracted by the dominant AE while being influenced by the dominant affective quality.
-The SoundSCap task aims to describe the most relevant information in the soundscape.
-Additionally, we instruct the LLM to limit the generated descriptions to 200 tokens.
-These strategies effectively manage the consumption of input and output tokens.
+Hence, to process AE probabilities predicted by SoundAQnet, we first use an empirical probability threshold of 0.3 to obtain the text labels of AEs present in the audio clip.
+Then, for AQs predicted by SoundAQnet, we prioritize input tokens with strong responses, that is, high predicted values.
+This is because human attention is often attracted by the dominant AE while being influenced by the dominant AQ. \mybluehl{The ASSC task aims to describe the most relevant information in soundscapes.
+Additionally, we instruct the LLM to limit the generated descriptions to 200 tokens.} These strategies manage the consumption of input and output tokens.

-\textbf{Information priming}: We offer the soundscape definition according to ISO 12913-1:2014 \cite{ISO_soundscape}, to prime LLM with a conceptual framework to emphasize that perception (psychology) and understanding (cognition) should be included in the description, as well as context, people, and society.
+\textit{2.2) \textbf{System Prompt Enhancement}:} We use the soundscape definition from ISO 12913-1:2014 \cite{ISO_soundscape} to provide LLM with a conceptual framework that incorporates perception (psychology) and understanding (cognition) in the description, as well as context, people, and society. \mybluehl{ In addition, the prompt asks the LLM to define its role as a soundscape expert to fit the soundscape research field.}

+\mybluehl{ \textit{2.3) \textbf{Semantic Layer Integration}:} Rule-based semantic constraints are used to reduce hallucinations \cite{rumiantsau2024beyond} in ASSC.
+The LLM is instructed to use only the provided AE labels and avoid interpretive or embellished descriptions.
+For example, \textit{vehicle} should not be expressed as `the hum of engines and honking of horns'; LLM should directly list the AEs.
+These constraints help ground the output, improving accuracy and consistency without requiring LLM fine-tuning. }